-Generally speaking, when long sentence syntactic structure and logic sequence is largely in accordance with the sequence of Chinese expression we can translate word by word into Chinese according to the original order, successive translated into Chinese.
-Of course, what we call sequent translating does not refer to translating every word strictly abiding by its original order but to try your utmost to keep the original order and structure with the precondition that it is not against the Chinese idiomatic expression.
-For example:
+Generally speaking, when long sentence syntactic structure and logic sequence are largely in accordance with the sequence of Chinese expression we can translate word by word into Chinese according to the original order, successive translated into Chinese.
+Of course, what we call sequent translating does not refer to translating every word strictly abiding by its original order but to trying your utmost to keep the original order and structure with the precondition that it is not against the Chinese idiomatic expression.

-The original sentence expresses the familiar logic relationship with Chinese thinking, and it is arranged in the sequence of condition, then it is advisable to translate the sentence in original sequence even though it sometimes may contain embedded clauses.
-This way embodies author’s thinking without any change.
-Therefore the translation can be in agreement with original order.
+The original sentence expresses the familiar logical relationship with Chinese thinking, and it is arranged in the sequence of conditions, then it is advisable to translate the sentence in the original sequence even though it sometimes may contain embedded clauses.
+This way embodies the author’s thinking without any change.
+Therefore the translation can be in agreement with the original order.

-According to Chinese habitual expression and logical thinking patterns, the concession adverbial clause is more often than not, placed in the beginning of one sentence.
-Therefore “although they still cannot predict earthquakes” is firstly translated, following with the four “coordinate objects”.
+According to Chinese habitual expression and logical thinking patterns, the concession adverbial clause is more often than not, placed at the beginning of one sentence.
+Therefore “although they still cannot predict earthquakes” is first translated, followed by the four “coordinate objects”.

 Please enter your personal details and we will contact you shortly